Search for displaced leptons in $\sqrt{s} = 13$ TeV $pp$ collisions with the ATLAS detector

-The dominant background in SR-$\mu\mu$ comes from mismeasured reconstructed muons from cosmic rays, and all other backgrounds are found to be negligible.
-In order for $\mu_t$ and $\mu_b$ to be reconstructed in the same event, both must have $|t_0^{\mathrm{avg}}|$ near the edges of the allowed range, and are likely to have some of their MS hits associated with the wrong event.
+The dominant background in SR-$\mu\mu$ comes from mis-measured reconstructed muons from cosmic rays.
+The fake lepton background is found to be negligible due to the rarity of fake muons.
+The heavy-flavor background is estimated using an ABCD estimate extrapolating from non-isolated muons to isolated muons with loosened $\pt$ and $\absdz$ requirements to increase statistics ($\ pt > 50$ GeV and subleading muon $\absdz > 0.5$ mm).
+This results in a heavy-flavor estimate of $< 10^{-4}$ events.
+For a cosmic event to be a background to this search, both $\mu_t$ and $\mu_b$ must be reconstructed in the same event, which means their $|t_0^{\mathrm{avg}}|$ will be near the edges of the allowed range and are likely to have their MS hits associated with the wrong event.
 This results in reconstructed muons with good quality ID tracks, but poor quality MS signatures, which could present challenges in cosmic-tagging one or both muons.
 An event with a cosmic-ray muon could meet signal region requirements if both muons have missing MS hits and neither is tagged.
-Cosmic-tagging failures occur not when the muon in question is mismeasured, but when the muon is in the half of the detector opposite to a poorly reconstructed MS track, and no MS segments are found in the tag window.
+Cosmic-tagging failures occur not when the muon in question is mis-measured, but when the muon is in the half of the detector opposite to a poorly reconstructed MS track, and no MS segments are found in the tag window.
 The estimate of this background relies on the assumption that the quality of a muon and its probability to be cosmic-tagged are uncorrelated.

 All events considered in this estimate have $\mu_b$ passing all signal requirements, while $\mu_t$ is either cosmic-tagged, fails to satisfy some of the quality criteria, or both.
 No dimuon events were observed with two muons on the same side of the detector.
 In events where $\mu_t$ is cosmic-tagged, the ratio of $\mu_t$ which satisfy the quality criteria to those that do not, $R_{\mathrm{good}}$, is measured.
 This ratio is multiplied by the number of events in which $\mu_t$ is not cosmic-tagged, but fails to satisfy at least one of the quality criteria, to estimate the background in SR-$\mu\mu$.
 The estimate is validated by redefining the cosmic-tag window to leave more muons untagged, providing a larger sample for studying $R_{\mathrm{good}}$.
 An additional uncertainty is assigned to the background estimate from the validation to account for the \absdz dependence of $R_{\mathrm{good}}$, which cannot be directly constrained in the nominal estimate due to statistical limitations.
 Additional validations test other assumptions by varying the quality criteria and reversing the roles of $\mu_b$ and $\mu_t$ in the definition of $R_{\mathrm{good}}$.
 Including all uncertainties, $0.11^{+0.20}_{-0.11}$ events are predicted in SR-$\mu\mu$.